Before applying for our PhD programme, please read our What to expect during your PhD guide.

 2. Check our entry requirements

-If you are from outside the UK, you will also need an IELTS score of 7.0 or above, with at least 6.0 in the four sub-sections or equivalent.
+If you are from outside the UK, you will also need to demonstrate a certain level of proficiency with written and spoken English.

 3. Select a topic